Code Contributions#

 $ ln -s /usr/local/VAPOR-Deps/2023-Jun /usr/local/VAPOR-Deps/current

-This is an alternative to downloading our pre-built libraries that allows you to configure and store them wherever you want.
-See ~/VAPOR/scripts/build3rdParty.sh to compile the libraries and see specifics on how they are configured for maxOSx86, appleSilicon, and Linux.
+See ~/VAPOR/scripts/build3rdParty.sh to compile the libraries and see specifics on how they are configured for maxOSx86, appleSilicon, and Ubuntu.

 Note